kon-ham/kon-ham.github.io/index.md

 ### Announcements: <a name="announcements-link"></a>

 <p class="message">
-<strong>I'm currently mentoring about 10 students learning Ruby on Rails.</strong><br>This not-for-profit organization focuses on teaching tech skills to people from diverse backgrounds (underrepresented, historically exluded, and/or folks from immigrant backgrounds) - all for free!
-It's a great mission and something very close to my heart.<br><br>Check out <a href="https://codethedream.org">Code the Dream!</a><br><br>
+<strong>I'm currently mentoring about 10 students learning Ruby on Rails.</strong><br>This not-for-profit organization focuses on teaching tech skills to people from diverse backgrounds (underrepresented, historically exluded, and/or folks from immigrant backgrounds) - all for free and it is powered by volunteers like me!
+It's a great mission that is very close to my heart.<br><br>Check out <a href="https://codethedream.org">Code the Dream!</a><br><br>

 <strong>I'm looking to join a great team.</strong><br>
 Do you know of any junior-mid level openings?
 Here's my <a